JoostBrombacher/NearDailyDischargeEstimations/README.md

   scripts.

 - The first step is to set the default working directory to the folder which contains the Data and R-studio folders.
-Depending on the amount of available cores in your machine, the "cores" variable can be altered to increase the efficiency for multicore operations.
-It is advised to use all available cores minus 1 to prevent malfunctions.

 - For most of the functions within the 01-RunScript.R file there is an overwrite option available.
 This option is included to ensure that the script can be run multiple times, without including lengthy processes like the classification of all the Sentinel-1 images.
 This enables to create many different results for different periods without having to classify the images again.
-The default setting is "FALSE", but when not output data can be found the results are still computed.
+The default setting is "FALSE", but when no output data can be found the results are still computed.
 Setting overwrite to "TRUE" will always overwrite existing output results.

 - The output for the "valpoints.fun" and "val.check" are already included.
-However, if one wants to revalidate the validation points the overwrite variables can be set to "TRUE".
+However, if one wants to manually revalidate the validation points the overwrite variables can be set to "TRUE".
 Keep in mind that this is a lengthy process and that the output will be allocated to the "Unchecked" subfolder.
 If one wants to work with these new results the files should be manually be transferred to the "Checked" subfolder